krishnanlk/krishnanlk/README.md

 # Hi there 👋

-I'm Krishnan, a second-year student at PSG Institute of Technology and Applied Research (PSGiTech), currently pursuing a degree in Artificial Intelligence and Data Science (AI&DS).
+I'm Lakshana Krishnan, a second-year student at PSG Institute of Technology and Applied Research (PSGiTech), currently pursuing a degree in Artificial Intelligence and Data Science (AI&DS).

 ## About Me